sm18lr88/GUI_To_Predict_Diabetes_From_Voice_Analysis/README.md

 # GUI for Diabetes prediction based on a short recording of your voice.

+**TLDR:** upload a short recording of your voice, and the app tells you whether you may have T2DM with a *theoretical* accuracy ranging from 53% to 89%.

-This application uses machine learning to analyze voice recordings and predict the likelihood of Type 2 Diabetes Mellitus.
-It is based on acoustic features extracted from the voice recording and implements a model that was studied and reported in academic research.
+Longer explanation: this application uses machine learning to analyze voice recordings and predict the likelihood of Type 2 Diabetes Mellitus.
+It's based on acoustic features extracted from the voice recording and implements a model that was studied and reported in academic research.

 The study reported an optimal accuracy of 75%±22%, with a specificity of 77%±29% and a sensitivity of 73%±23% from cross-validation of the matched dataset.
 When predicting the original test set, the accuracy was higher at 89%, with a specificity of 91% and sensitivity of 71%.

-In simpler terms, the app's accuracy in predicting Type 2 Diabetes *theoretically* ranges from a minimum of about 53% to a maximum of 89%, depending on the dataset and conditions used.

 ## Installation